The Best Home Barista Espresso Machine & Grinder Setups

 If we’re talking bare minimum, I’d say (at the time of writing) about £300-£400 for a used setup, or about £500-£600 for a new setup.
 At least.

-Spending more money gets you things like better particle uniformity when grinding, better temperature stability, better steam power for steaming milk, and so on – and all of this brews for a better experience and better coffee.
+Spending more money gets you things like better particle uniformity when grinding, better temperature stability, better steam power for steaming milk, and so on – and all of this makes for a better experience and better coffee.

-What these people were forgetting, is that I was a newby home barista, with a extremely limited palate in comparison to theirs, and my standards at that point were definitely not at their degree, so they necessary to put themselves in my position in order to advise on what setup may be acceptable, and this is something that people don’t tend to do.
+What these people were forgetting, is that I was a newby home barista, with a extremely limited palate in comparison to theirs, and my standards at that point were definitely not at their level, so they necessary to put themselves in my position in order to advise on what setup may be acceptable, and this is something that people don’t tend to do.

 While someone who’s much further along the home barista journey, or someone who’s a pro in the industry, who can detect the subtle difference in a coffee depending on whether the coffee has been ground with conical burrs or flat burrs, for instance, may not be happy with the impacts that you can get with an entry extent setup, that doesn’t mean you’re not going to be happy with them.